Black = Robin Murphy

 “Modern medicine has no philosophy, no laws, no principles about what it’s doing.”
-It made me think long and hard!
+Would you care to explain that?

 I’m reminded that we just recently had a big issue here in the United States about “health care reform”; and I gave a talk at Virginia Tech– they had a conference on “Earth Sustainability” and they asked me to give a talk on the “alternative medicine viewpoint”; so, they asked me about “health care reform” and I said, “First of all, ‘health care reform’ is three words: The first word is ‘health’.
 There is no health in ‘health care reform’!
 There is no care in ‘health care reform’, and finally, there is no reform in ‘health care reform’!”
 I told them I would translate it for them: First, you cross out the word “health” and replace it with “disease”.
-You cross out “care” and put “management” in its place, and in the end, what you have is: “Disease Management for Profit – Economic Reform”!
+You cross out “care” and replacement it with “management”, and in the end, what you have is: “Disease-Management-for-Profit Economic Reform”!
 This is what they really mean by “health care reform”.
-So, allopathy’s paradigm is really:
+So, allopathy’s paradigm is really…

 Disease Management for Profit.

-Well-said, very well-said!
-So, that’s their “philosophy”, then–or perhaps the reason why they don’t have one!
+So, that’s their “philosophy”, then–or perhaps the reason they have no philosophy.
+And no laws.
+And no principles.